Recurrent meningitis is meningitis that occurs more than once.

 Viral meningitis due to herpes simplex virus type 2 may recur.
 This type of recurrent meningitis is called Mollaret meningitis.
 Typically, people have three or more episodes of fever, headache, and a stiff neck.
 The episodes usually last 2 to 5 days, then resolve on their own.
 People may appear drowsy or sluggish.
 Some have seizures, vision problems, or hearing loss.
 Mollaret meningitis is treated with the antiviral drug acyclovir.
 Most people recover fully.

-Recurrent meningitis may also be caused by conditions that are not infections (see Some Causes of Noninfectious Meningitis).
+Recurrent meningitis may also be caused by conditions that are not infections (see Table 1: Some Causes of Noninfectious Meningitis).
 If one episode of meningitis was caused by a drug, meningitis may recur if people take the drug again.

 Meningitis caused by leakage of a brain cyst may also recur.
 These cysts are diagnosed by magnetic resonance imaging (MRI) of the brain and/or spinal cord or, if MRI is unavailable, computed tomography (CT).